 a.
-The Use of Flain Language.
+The Use of Plain Language

 The use of plain language for the transmission of messages, even those in themselves unclassified, not only leads to revelation of intelligence but tends to nullify the good that can be achieved by otherwise sound security practices.
-This is true for two reasons: because compilations of individual "unclassified items" often provide intelligence of Secret or even Top Secret classification, and because plain language messages, related externally to oypher messages, can jeopardize the security of the latter and of the address procedures employed with them.
-The U.K. and U.S. agree that radio transmission of plain language messages should be forbidden, regardless of whether classified or not, excepting cases covered by the already agreed proviso that in tactical situations the commanding officer may authorize the sending of messages by radio in the clear.
+This is true for two reasons: because compilations of individual "unclassified items" often provide intelligence of Secret or even Top Secret classification, and because plain language messages, related externally to cypher messages, can jeopardize the security of the latter and of the address procedures employed with them.
+The U.K. and U.S. agree that as a first step radio transmission of plain language messages originated by Service authorities should be forbidden, regardless of whether classified or not, except in cases covered by the already agreed proviso, for tactical situations.